Capital City: Phnom Penh

 An inspiring revival is underway as Cambodians rediscover their ancient culture.
 One which the Khmer Rouge sought to wipe out in a maniacal bid to drag the nation back to “year zero.”
 The country’s art, food, dance, religion, and music are once again thriving—and the world is taking notice.

-3 Reasons To Consider This Emerging (And Remarkably Affordable) Asian Gem One destination in Southeast Asia is just emerging on the travel radar...
+One destination in Southeast Asia is just emerging on the travel radar...
 It ticks the boxes of beautiful beaches, friendly people, rich culture, numerous attractions, and delicious food from all corners of the globe.
 And, I've found it to be the least expensive country in the region—if not the world...
-Here, you can stay in a hotel room with full amenities for US$15... a furnished studio near the beach...Read more
+Here, you can stay in a hotel room with full amenities for US$15... a furnished studio near the beach for US$150 to US$200 per month... and enjoy a mouth-watering dinner...Read more